primacassie/debris_firstprototype/README.md

 an unfinished version : https://github.com/Spadille/HumanOptimizationProject .

   Professor Casper and I disscussed to move it from javascript to unity is due to the reason that functionalities are growing out of control during the development of the our project.

+  this version, I make the animation by render material in lines.